paesanilab/MBX/README.md

 - Scripts to run on Thunder (DOD) have been added.
 - Example on how to install and run plumed with i-pi and MBX.
 - Three-body PEFs for alkali-metal ions and corresponding tests have been updated.
 - Bugfix in virial for CH4, indexes were not correct in the 1b CH4 and 2b CH4-CH4 and CH4-H2O MB-nrg pefs.
+- Three-body PEFs for Methane Water Water have been added.
+Should not be used yet until deeply tested.
 - Added NH3 1b PEF MB-nrg (should not be used yet).
 - Added NH3-NH3 2b PEF TTM-nrg and MB-nrg (should not be used yet).
 - Two-body TTM-nrg and MB-nrg PEFs for Ar-Cs and Ar-H2O have been added.
 VIRIAL is missing for Ar-Cs.